astorfi/CNTK-World/README.rst

 ~~~~~~~~~~~~~~~~~
 Deep Learning is of great interest these days - there's a need for rapid and optimized implementations
 of the algorithms and deep architectures. `Microsoft Cognitive Toolkit (CNTK)`_ is designed to provide a free
-and fast-and-easy platform for facillating the deep learning architecture design and implementation.
+and fast-and-easy platform for facilitating the deep learning architecture design and implementation.
 CNTK demonstrated to be superior compared to the famous TensorFlow in performance (**Benchmarking State-of-the-Art Deep Learning Software Tools**: `report`_, `paper`_).

 ..
 Benchmarking State-of-the-Art Deep Learning Software Tools